On the use of cross-fitting in causal machine learning with correlated units: Applications

 Across 500 replicates, we estimate the ATE using a one-step estimator, with \texttt{xgboost}~\citep{xgboost} used to learn the outcome and treatment mechanisms---another data-adaptive algorithm generally not recognized as Donsker \citep{Smith2025}.
 The results of this simulation are shown in Figure~\ref{fig:network}.

 Here, as-independent sample-splitting provides a significant benefit, especially in terms of variance.
-The corresponding estimator achieved low bias and variance compared to the method of~\cite{Emmenegger2025}---the negative impact of correlation across folds is outweighed by the impact of dropping data to correct for such an issue.
+The corresponding estimator achieved low bias and variance compared to the method of~\cite{Emmenegger2025}---any benefits from eliminating cross-fold dependence are outweighed by the loss of effective sample size from dropping correlated units.
 Note that this experiment needed to be run on a relatively sparse graph because, the denser the graph, the harder it becomes to obtain splits with no correlation.
 Hence, we recommend as-independent sample-splitting in settings with complex correlation structures such as network or spatial data.